csf44033/csf44033/README.md

 - Lol

 Isn't grd an ada filetype?
 Thorium guy and me should team up.

+I have a discord bot I just turned it off because I was afraid the WiFi signals would give me cancer...
 <!--
 **csf44033/csf44033** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.